mmf1982/QTnetCDF/README.md

  ## Crashes

  Currently, the program is a bit debil, it crashes:
- * when a group is double clicked
+ * currently no know crashes, please report and send the example file.

- * when a group is marked and "s" is clicked
+ ## other functionality

- * when anything else than the first column in a tree is selected and any of the active keys is pressed (or double clicked)
+ * In table view, if a row(s) or column(s) is selected and "+" is pressed, the row or column is summed and the value printed in the terminal